0phoi5/ansible/README.md

-# ansible
+# Ansible
-A collection of useful Ansible playbooks
+A collection of useful, Linux administration related Ansible playbooks